TasoOneAsia/t-notify/README.md

 To call a notification from the client, insert an export into your code like the example below:

+Lua Example:

+	-- This sends a notification with the 'info' styling, an example messsage, a duration of 5500ms, and an audio alert

-	exports['t-notify']:SendTextAlert('info', 'This is an info message', 5500, true)
+	exports['t-notify']:SendTextAlert('info', 'This is an example message', 5500, true)

 **Available Client Exports**
 * SendTextAlert | ( style, message, duration, sound )